-LinkedIn also offers its events, which allow inviting first-degree contacts to participate in online events in real time.
+LinkedIn also offers its events, which allow first-degree contacts to be invited to participate in online events in real time.

 Virtual events, alternatives to your new corporate event

-Before the cancellation of some fairs, such as the Geneva Motor Show, we have already seen how major brands such as Audi, BMW or Mercedes-Benz have presented their latest news to journalists and industry experts through their own online platforms through streaming live.
+Before the cancellation of some fairs, such as the Geneva Motor Show, we had already seen how major brands such as Audi, BMW or Mercedes-Benz have presented their latest news to journalists and industry experts through their own online platforms through live streaming.